 - Stabilizing Frame technology in the outsole provides additional traction and stability

-- Highly breathable shoe will keep foot cool and dry on a long run
+- A highly breathable shoe will keep the foot cool and dry on a long run

 - Heavier than a lot of comparable trainers